dstackai/dstack/docs/examples/finetuning-llama-2.md

 profiles:
   - name: gcp-t4
     project: gcp

     resources:
       memory: 24GB
       gpu:
         name: T4

+    spot_policy: auto
+    retry_policy:
+      limit: 30min
+    max_duration: 1d

     default: true
 ```

 </div>

+!!! info "Using spot instances"
+    If `spot_policy` is set to `auto`, `dstack` prioritizes spot instances.
+    If these are unavailable, it uses `on-demand` instances.
+To cut costs, set `spot_policy` to `spot`.

+    If `dstack` can't find capacity, an error displays.
+To enable continuous capacity search, use `retry_policy` with a
+    `limit`.
+For example, setting it to `30min` makes `dstack` search for capacity for 30 minutes.

+    Note that spot instances are significantly cheaper but can be interrupted.
+Your code should ideally
+    handle interruptions and resume work from saved checkpoints.

-## Running the training
+## Running the task

-Here's the configuration that runs the training via `dstack`:
+Here's the configuration that runs the training task via `dstack`:

 <div editor-title="llama-2/train.dstack.yml">